LazorKit LogoLazorKit

 Smart Wallet

-Account Structure
+Account structure

-Wallet PDA["wallet", user_seed]8 bytesIdentity anchor
+Wallet PDA["wallet", user_seed]8 bytesIdentity anchor; bump + version only.

-Vault PDA["vault", wallet]0 bytesHolds SOL and tokens
+Vault PDA["vault", wallet]0 bytesHolds all SOL and tokens.
+Program signs via PDA seeds.

 Wallet PDA